Policy last updated

 Schools can choose to use this template letter to families of students that have been identified to receive additional support through the Tutor Learning Initiative.

-The templates can be modified to include information about the school’s selected practice approach, frequency of small group tutoring sessions and curriculum focus.
+The template can be modified to include information about the school’s selected practice approach, frequency of small group tutoring sessions and curriculum focus.
 Schools should consider whether this letter requires translation into a language other than English or if the English version requires tailoring to best meet their local context and community’s needs.

 Key insights from the implementation of the Tutor Learning Initiative